viamrobotics/docs/docs/getting-started/app-usage.md

 If you used an email invite to sign up, the organization that invited you should be listed here.
 You also have a personal organization for projects not associated with other organizations.

+Click an organization name to navigate to its list of locations.

+### Creating a new organization

 To create a new organization, click **ORG SETTINGS** and use the **New Organization** field in the upper left of the page.

+### Inviting users to your organization

 To invite another user to your organization, type their email address into the field in **ORG SETTINGS** and click **INVITE**.

-{{< figure src="../img/app-usage/invite-user.png" width="400px" alt="Screenshot of the user email address invitation field on the Organization settings page." title="The User Invitation Email Address Field." >}}
+{{< figure src="../img/app-usage/invite-user.png" width="400px" alt="Screenshot of the user email address invitation field on the Organization settings page." title="The user invitation email address field." >}}

+### Deleting an organization

 From the **ORG SETTINGS** page, you can delete any organization that has no locations.
 If organization to delete contains any locations, you must delete them before you can delete the organization.

-Click an organization name to navigate to its list of locations.

 ## Managing locations and sub-locations